Teaching Space Information

 - Waitlisted students are not permitted to attend in-person sections due to strict seating capacities; if a waitlisted student is attending class in-person, they must leave.
 Please contact your department coordinator to discuss waitlist invitations or to work out capacity issues.

-- Classrooms will be equipped with cameras and microphones, following the fall 2020 standard, allowing for audio and video recording; faculty are encouraged but not required to record classes in order to provide resources for students who are temporarily unable to attend class.
+- Teaching spaces will be equipped with cameras and microphones allowing for audio and video recording; faculty are encouraged but not required to record classes in order to provide resources for students who are temporarily unable to attend class.
 Information and instructions on standard recording equipment is available on the Computing Services website.
 Instructors who wish to record classes may find guidelines and syllabus language for recorded classes and Carnegie Mellon's Recording Policy on the Eberly Center website.

-- A number of changes and updates have been made to classrooms in response to the ongoing COVID-19 pandemic.
-An overview of classroom cleaning schedules and responsibilities, ventilation, and policies for visiting guest students and lecturers, as well as other helpful information about mitigation and safety measures in classrooms and instructional spaces, is available on the university COVID-19 Updates website.
+- Updates have been made to teaching spaces in response to the ongoing COVID-19 pandemic.
+An overview of room cleaning schedules and responsibilities, ventilation, and policies for visiting guest students and lecturers, as well as other helpful information about mitigation and safety measures in instructional spaces, is available on the university COVID-19 Updates website.

-- Board writing supplies will still be provided in teaching spaces; however if you wish to request your own supply, please see your building facility manager to order supplies from FMS.
+- Board supplies are provided in central teaching spaces labeled either in the podium (smaller spaces), board ledges or indicated cabinets/floor area (learning halls) ; however if you wish to request your own supply, please see your building facility manager to order supplies from FMS.

 - Sanitizing wipes and hand sanitizers will be available in central teaching spaces; please only use hand sanitizers around special equipment.